Dokdo Museum

 Dokdo Museum is the name used for two museums in Korea that relate to the Liancourt Rocks, known as Dokdo in Korean.
-One of the museums is located on Ulleungdo and the other, which opened later, is in Seoul.
+One of the museums is located in Ulleungdo and the other, which opened later, is in Seoul.

 Ulleung-gun

-The Dokdo Museum on Ulleung is government run and is underwritten by Samsung.
+The Dokdo Museum in Ulleung is government run.
+It is underwritten by Samsung.
 The museum was built in the shape of Sambongdo (三峰島, literally "Three Peaks Island," Liancourt Rocks' name in the Joseon Dynasty).
-The first curator, Lee Jong-Hak, had collected many materials from all over the world.
+The first curator, Lee Jong-Hak, collected many materials from all over the world.
 Dokdo Museum was also founded with help from Hong Sun-Chil, who was the leader of the Volunteer Guard of Dokdo.
 It is the only museum about territory in Korea.

 The museum at Ulleungdo opened in 1995 or 1997 with a mission of collecting and researching the Rocks and the Sea of Japan.
 Korea aims to use this exhibit as a means of strengthening its claim over the rocks.